lreading/Xamarin-Image-Resizer/README.md

+# Unmaintained
+This code base is not being maintained.

 # Xamarin Image Resizer
 Cross platform Xamarin plugin to resize images while maintaining aspect ratio on a mobile device.
 This can be particularly useful when passing an image to an API.